 This session begins the second week of January and runs through mid-May.
-Student radiographers are in class on Tuesday and Thursday from 8:30 a.m. until 3:30 p.m. and attend clinical rotations Monday, Wednesday, and Friday from 7:00 a.m. until 3:00 p.m.
-Students will be required to complete at least two 2:00 p.m. until 10:00 p.m. evening rotations.
+Student radiographers are in class on Tuesday and Thursday from 8:30 a.m. until 3:30 p.m. and attend clinical rotations Monday, Wednesday, and Friday from 7:30 a.m. until 3:30 p.m.
+Students will be required to complete at least two 1:00 p.m. until 9:00 p.m. evening rotations.
+Students will also be required to complete at least one surgical rotation from 6am until 2pm.
 Courses that are provided during the spring session are:

 This course is intended to give the student a general understanding of ionizing radiation and its interaction with living systems.
 Principles of cell radiation and factors affecting biological response are presented, including acute and chronic effects of radiation.

 Radiographic Physics II: